npm/npm_conf/README.md

 	* preinstall, postinstall best practices
 	* run scripts
 	* best git practices
+* cli 101: the npm api and you
+ 	* what can you use the npm api for
+ 	* useful tools that use the npm api
+	* fun projects using the npm api
 * cli architecture (@othyim23 melts your brain)
 	* overview
 	* current work